Posted on March 12th, 2021

 Farmers are typically hired by commercial farms or, in many cases, by contractors who coordinate labor in non-residential farms and act as intermediaries between farmers and agricultural workers.
 Farmers who operate farm businesses often conduct their work under grueling conditions that put their health and safety at risk:

-Farmers working on non-residential farms are regularly exposed to high levels of paraquat, one of the most widely used herbicides in the U.S. Even with the best management practices while handling and applying paraquat, farmers are still at risk for exposure.
+Farmers working on non-residential farms are regularly exposed to high levels of paraquat, one of the most widely used professional-grade herbicides in the U.S. Even with the best management practices while handling and applying paraquat, farmers are still at risk for exposure.

 As a farmer, you are well aware of pesticides' benefits, but you may be less knowledgeable on the human health effects paraquat use can impose.
 Farmers can be exposed to paraquat in a variety of ways: